Baron-von-Riedesel/Jemm/Readme.txt

             might confuse resident programs which rely on EMS or VCPI but didn't ensure this configuration to keep unchanged (by allocating an EMS page) while they are running.
- V86EXC0D   makes Jemm route General Protection Faults (GPF) which occur in
+ V86EXC0D   makes Jemm route General Protection Faults (GPF) that occur in
             V86-mode to Int 0Dh.
 Without this option they are routed to Int 06h.
 This option should only be set if a resident program is to be installed that can handle GPFs in V86-mode.